Searching for details:

 Dark bodies, alien spaceships and space settlements

 With the advent of the Space Age, Lagrangian points first attracted the attention of astronomers, sci-fi writers and futurists.
-Some astronomers suggested that Lagrangian regions acted as gravitational magnets could trap yet to be discovered planetary bodies or even remnants of ancient alien spaceships.
+Some astronomers suggested that Lagrangian regions acting as gravitational magnets could trap yet to be discovered planetary bodies or even remnants of ancient alien spaceships.
 At least two observations during the 1960s and 1970s, including one from the Skylab space station, provided evidence that light-absorbing clouds of dust might have accumulated at the L4 and L5 points in the Earth-Moon system, even though other attempts failed to confirm their existence.
 Around the same time, scientists involved in the search for extraterrestrial intelligence under the SETI project considered the Lagrangian regions as convenient parking spots for the deployment of antennas trained to listen for alien civilizations.
 SETI researchers also saw these regions as possible junk yards for hypothetical alien spacecraft, which might have explored the Solar System and been cast away in gravitationally stable orbits eons ago.
 (585) Finally, a famous space colony proposed by Gerard K. O'Neill during the 1970s, would also be located in the L5 Earth-Moon point, making it convenient to receive its construction materials from the Moon.

 Lagrange points in space flight